SovereignCloudStack/website/_i18n/en/_posts/blog/2022-08-18-community-triathlon-2022.md

 ### Individual rankings and other disciplines

-As we did last year, we will again additionally honor your individual performance in the disciplines of running, swimming and/or cycling.
+As we did last year, we will again honor your individual performance in the disciplines of running, swimming and/or cycling.
 In addition, there will be a special classification in the discipline of walking.